wendtcode/react-expiry/README.md

 This is the time-to-live (in seconds) for the expiry.
 When the `ttl` is reached, the expiry will return `false` and the component will be hidden.

+> NOTE: The use of `ttl` is per user session.
+If the user clears their storage, the expiry will be reset and the `ttl` will start again.

 #### `expires` (optional)

 This is the expiration date for the expiry.
 When the `expires` date is reached, the expiry will return `false` and the component will be hidden.

+> NOTE: The use of `expires` is global.
+It will hide the component for all users.

 ## License